vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 ![Artifact](images/artifact-hl.png)

-An artifact is more than just a single JSON model file, but additional files for the artifact's supporting documentation that can include protocol buffer control definitions, sequence diagrams, PowerPoint slides, paired contract behavior documentation, etc. All an artifacts documents are contained within a single folder in the file structure based on the artifact type and version.
+An artifact is more than just a single JSON model file; additional files for the artifact's supporting documentation can be added that include protocol buffer control definitions, sequence diagrams, PowerPoint slides, paired contract behavior documentation, etc. All an artifacts documents are contained within a single folder in the file structure based on the artifact type and version.

 ![ArtifactModel](images/artifact-model.png)